 Immense value for Noir fans in the new audio commentary by film historian Eddie Muller giving essential detail and background on this highly-regarded gem.
 Full marks for its inclusion.
 There are also trailers for 99 River Street, Hidden Fear, Shield For Murder, and He Ran All the Way.

-The Blu-ray gets our highest recommendation - both for the film, it's improved digital presentation and especially the Muller commentary.
-Don't hesitate for a minute!
+The Blu-ray gets a strong recommendation - both for the film, it's improved digital presentation and especially the Muller commentary.

 ON THE DVD: 99 River Street is an excellent, but little seen thriller from United Artists from 1953.
 It became the first classic film noir released in MGM's made-on-demand service and our first review from MGM Limited Edition Collection line.
 The disc starts with a disclaimer that "the best source materials available" were used, but overall the transfer looks excellent - good contrast and very minimal damage on the print.
 Unfortunately, the disc is interlaced.